Written by: Sini Hietaharju, Master of Tourism Research & Slow Traveller

 This is your go-to slow travel corner of the internet.

-I happen to be kind of a professional in this as well, as I have my Master's degree within Tourism Research and both my master's and bachelor's thesis are about yoga travel.
+I happen to be kind of a professional in this as well, as I have my Master's degree in Tourism Research, and both my master's and bachelor's theses are about wellness travel.

 You can read more about me here.